yy1588133/top-tools/src/clinerules/new-task-workflow.md

 ### Context Window Usage Flexibility

-While the 50% context window usage threshold is a critical trigger for initiating a task handoff, there may be scenarios where continuing in the current session is necessary due to urgency or other constraints.
+While the 50% context window usage threshold is a critical trigger for initiating a task handoff suggestion, there may be scenarios where continuing in the current session is necessary due to urgency or other constraints.
 In such cases, you **MUST**:

 - Inform the user of the potential risks of context loss due to exceeding the threshold.
-- Allow user discretion to continue in the current session with a clear warning.
+- Allow user discretion to continue in the current session with a clear, reiterated warning about potential context loss.
-- Recommend saving critical context manually or through a checkpoint system before proceeding to mitigate risks.
+- Recommend saving critical context manually or through a checkpoint system before proceeding to mitigate risks, ensuring the user is fully aware of the implications.

 ### 1. Initial Task Analysis - REQUIRED